Calgary International Airport

-Built in the late 1930s, the site has since grown to house: 71 gates at minimum (depending on airplane type), three runways and two terminal buildings with six concourses for passengers (Gates A1-6, A12-24, B31-40, C50-65, D70-79 and E80-97), warehouses for cargo handling, and other infrastructure.
-The Calgary Airport Authority operates the property while paying rent to the federal government.
+Built in the late 1930s, the site has three runways, two terminal buildings with six concourses for international and domestic passengers, and dedicated cargo handling facilities.
+The airport is one of nine Canadian airports that contain U.S border preclearance facilities.
+The Calgary Airport Authority operates the property while paying rent to Transport Canada.
 Close to the airport are the Deerfoot Trail and Stoney Trail freeways for transport into the city and surrounding area, and public transit also serves the airport.

+The region's petroleum and tourism industries (including proximity to Banff National Park) have helped foster growth at the airport, which has nonstop flights to destinations in North America, South America, Europe, and Asia.
+Calgary International Airport serves as the headquarters and primary global hub for WestJet, and a focus city for Air Canada and Air North.
+The airport serves as an operating base for Central Mountain Air, and Flair Airlines.

 History

 Early history

 The first airport to serve Calgary opened in 1914, in the then-town of Bowness.
 It occupied one-square kilometre (1 sqkm) and consisted of a hut and a grass runway.
 The site is now the location of a community centre (The Landing) as well as Bowness High School and Bowglen Park.

 Operations shifted to a new airport southwest of the city in 1928, named Old Banff Coach Road Airport.
 However, issues with turbulence in the area prompted another airfield to be built the following year in the neighbourhood of Renfrew known as the Calgary Municipal Airport or Stanley Jones Airport.
 The local airline Renfew Air Service constructed the Rutledge Hangar at the Renfrew site (6th Street and Regal Crescent) in 1929, a lamella arch structure composed of Douglas Fir planks on a reinforced concrete base.
 The Renfew Air Service folded in November 1931 as a result of the Great Depression, and ownership of the Rutledge Hangar was taken over by the Edmonton Credit Corporation who subsequently lease the hangar to the City of Calgary.
 The RCAF used the airport in the 1940s.
 The Rutledge Hangar remains standing at the original Renfew site by Boys and Girls Club of Calgary and was designated an Alberta Provincial Historic Resource on 5 May 2003.